open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

   | `OTEL_BSP_MAX_QUEUE_SIZE`        | `MaxQueueSize`                                 |
   | `OTEL_BSP_MAX_EXPORT_BATCH_SIZE` | `MaxExportBatchSizeEnvVarKey`                  |

-  `FormatException` is thrown in case of an invalid value for any of the supported environment variables.

 * [SimpleExportProcessor&lt;T&gt;](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#simple-processor)
   : This is an exporting processor which passes telemetry to the configured exporter immediately without any batching.